 With the exception of that derrick, all the preceding pictures suggest a quiet prairie town.
 We'll watch it change now.
 Best place to start is a plat showing the north part of the original city, plus some early additions on the north.
 Notice the large lots at the northwest corner.
 That's a trend, folks.

 The original entries in Section 33 included the Oklahoma City townsite (top coin) and patents to John Brusha for the northwest quarter and Robert Higgins for the southwest quarter.
 The register shows the United States as grantor and the homesteaders as grantee.

-Here, on the ground, is one of the pie-shaped lots it created.
+Here is one of the pie-shaped lots it created.
 The idea was to create an important street lined with churches.
 You see one of them--the former First Christian Church--in the background.
 There used to be other churches here, but they're gone, replaced mostly by floral wholesaling.
 This tiny slice defies economic use.

 The former First Christian Scientist Church, abandoned since about 2000.

 We're back to the big lots.
 Here's the subdivider's original plat for the McClure Addition.

 And here's the plat for Classen's Highland Park Addition.
 The lots are not as spacious as McClure's but they are still very large, and they would soon be occupied by the new city's wealthiest residents.